benashford/rs-transducers/README.md

 `interpose` - takes a cloneable value `T` and returns a transducer which, when applied, interposes that value with each value that goes through the reducing function.

+`dedupe` - removes consecutive duplicates.

 TODO - other transducers, at a minimum implement all those that Clojure does.
-Specifically TODO are: `dedupe`, `random-sample`.
+Specifically TODO are: `random-sample`.

 ### Implementing transducers